xmskk/Macroscopic-Fundamental-Diagram-Lab-Example/README.md

 It analyzes a given 2 hour traffic simulation data using an MFD model.

-Full analysis can be found [here](https://github.com/xmskk/Macroscopic-Fundamental-Diagram-Lab-Example/files/7655771/Lab_example.pdf).
+Full analysis can be found on ['Lab_example.pdf'](https://github.com/xmskk/Macroscopic-Fundamental-Diagram-Lab-Example/files/7655771/Lab_example.pdf).

 ----------------------------------------------------------------------------------------------------------------------------------------------------